arnholm/premake5cb/README.md

 ### General
 Under *General*, settings include file name masks for files to be included and options to control the way the plugin works.

-* Enabling *Automatic export on build*  causes the premake5 script to be regenerated every time you compile in Code::Blocks, eliminating the need for manual export (ref.
+* *Automatic export on build*  causes the premake5 script to be regenerated every time you compile in Code::Blocks, eliminating the need for manual export (ref.
 Figure 1).

-* Disabling *Use workspace prefix in premake5 filename* results in simplified filename *premake5.lua*, eliminating the need for using --file=filename option in the premake5 command.
+* *Use workspace prefix in premake5 filename* causes the simplified filename *premake5.lua*, to be prefixed with the workspace name, requiring --file=filename option in the premake5 command.

-* Disabling *Use workspace/projects defaults* causes their contents to be ignored on export.
+* *Use workspace/projects defaults* causes these options to be applied before actual projevt values.

+* *Export project types* makes it possible to filter which project types to be exported.
+For example, wxWidgets applications is of type "WindowedApp" and may require special buildoptions and linkoptions.

 * Pressing the *Restore factory settings* does the obvious thing, it resets all options back to their initial install state.